-Click and to draw areas with hypo-enhancements.
-To start erasing pixels, click .
-You can copy a manually set threshold value to other slices using Copy to all slice numbers , Copy to lower slice numbers or Copy to higher slice numbers You can calculate another threshold value based on the healthy contour area by specifying a calculation method.
-You can increase the tip size of the brush or the eraser by increasing the Draw size.

-\forall Select Smart brush or click \checkmark in the toolbar if you want to edit the current mask without overwriting or erasing other masks.

-\forall You can hide the masks by deselecting Display masks.

-Set a reference point.
-You can place a reference point by clicking a reference point in the Active view at the inferior or anterior end of the interventricular septum.
+Click G and S to draw areas with hypo-enhancements.
+To start erasing pixels, click $rac{1}{2}$ You can copy a manually set threshold value to other slices using Copy to all slice numbers , Copy to lower slice numbers dor Copy to higher slice numbers $rac{1}{2}$ You can calculate another threshold value based on the healthy contour area by specifying a calculation method. igsilon You can increase the tip size of the brush or the eraser by increasing the Draw size. \mathbb{P} Select Smart brush or click \mathbb{W} in the toolbar if you want to edit the current mask without overwriting or erasing other masks. \forall You can hide the masks by deselecting Display masks.
+7. Set a reference point.
+You can place a reference point by clicking and setting a reference point in the Active view at the inferior or anterior end of the interventricular septum.
 Make sure a reference point is placed in every slice you are analyzing.
 If you place the reference point at the anterior septum, make sure to change the bull'seye settings, so that the cardiac segments are labeled correctly.
 Select Menu Settings > Bull's-Eye...
 On the Display tab, under Reference Point Location, select Anterior.